Scara98/Portfolio/Project 4.md

 ## Project Objective
-When studying the Titanic's passenger survival rates, I want to compare factors that could have played a role.
-By examining different passenger groups, I want to identify who had the best chances of survival and who had the worst.
+In my study of the Titanic's passenger survival rates, I aim to explore different factors that may have influenced who survived and who didn't.
+I'll be looking at different groups of passengers to see who had the best and worst chances of survival.

 ## Project Data Source
 [Titanic Dataset](https://www.kaggle.com/competitions/titanic/data?select=train.csv) Provided by Kaggle